apiks/ZeroTsu/README.md

 * BOT say/edit commands that any mod can use to send or edit important messages with the BOT, or pretend they're a ROBOT

-* Automatically give a channel to a user when they join a voice channel, and remove it when they leave using a role named "voice"
+* Automatically give roles to a user when they join a voice channel, and remove them when they leave it.
+Fully customizable with multiple roles per voice channel and vice versa.

 * RemindMe feature where it either messages you or pings you with a message you've set after a period of time you've set